mangledbottles/iPhone-BankBalance/README.md

 ![Alt text](/dglancy/iPhone-BankBalance/raw/master/docs/bank-balance-banner.png" "Bank Balance Image Banner")

 # Bank Balance for iPhone, iPod Touch and iPad
+## for use with Bank of Ireland and AIB Bank internet banking services ##
 A simple and secure application for viewing your bank account balances with one-touch that works with both "Allied Irish Banks" and "Bank of Ireland" online banking services.

 This is a simple iPhone application that I wrote for myself and am now releasing as __open-source__ for others to enjoy and perhaps enhance.
 As the application accepts and stores your Internet Banking account details and passwords, I believe that it is important to be able to review and build the application yourself for complete piece-of-mind.